It’s the most important living document your organisation will have. Here’s how to get it right.

 3. It codifies your policies

-Using your handbook as a policy manual that lays out all of your company's policies in one place forces you to codify many processes that would otherwise remain unspoken, in the back of people’s minds or scribbled onto the corners of notebook pages.
+Using your handbook as a policy manual that lays out all of your HR policies in one place forces you to codify many processes that would otherwise remain unspoken, in the back of people’s minds or scribbled onto the corners of notebook pages.
 A good company handbook ensures everyone in the team is aligned on your startup's do's and don'ts.

 4. It serves as an onboarding tool